tsackton/taelgar/People/Sembarans/Quentin.md

 >> `$=dv.view("_scripts/view/get_Whereabouts")`
 >> %%^Campaign:Clee%% Met with the [[Heroes of Cleenseau]] on November 28th, 1719 in [[Cleenseau]], the [[Barony of Aveil]], [[Sembara]] %%^End%%

-%% Quetin is a messenger and a member of the Army of the West.
+Quetin is a messenger and a member of the Army of the West.

-Quetin is known for his unwavering dedication and strong sense of duty.
-He has a calm and composed demeanor, even in the face of adversity.
-Physically, he is of average height with short-cropped brown hair and a well-maintained beard.
-He carries himself with a military bearing, a testament to his service in the Army of the West. %%